 Blue dots are better for rallies and they will ensure the ball remains warmer to help it bounce better.
 In addition, compared to other Squash balls the Blue Squash dot ball has the highest hanging time in the air, so, players can play more rallies and enjoy the game.

 Bounce height: High Speed (hang time): Very long

 Red Dot Balls

 These balls are the best for recreational players.
 The Red Single Dot ball is large in diameter so has good bounce.
 Recreational players can improve their technique using this ball as they get more hanging time.

-Once you are starting to get the hang of squash it is time to move onto the red dot ball.
-This is similar to the beginner’s version, but offers a little less bounce to encourage players to move quicker to the ball and allow ‘kill’ shots to have a bigger impact as it will be harder for your opponent to return it.
+Once you are starting to get the hang of squash it is time to move on to the red dot ball.
+This is similar to the beginner’s version but offers a little less bounce to encourage players to move quickly to the ball and allow ‘kill’ shots to have a bigger impact as it will be harder for your opponent to return it.

 Bounce height: Medium Speed (hang time): Long

 Yellow / Double Yellow Dot Balls

 When you are ready for the step up in serious Squash play, then it is time for a double yellow dot.